 Allowing the party in power to draw up their own redistricting lines, as many states currently do, exacerbates the problem, creating a situation where “politicians pick voters” nearly as much as voters pick politicians.
 GOP strategist Thomas Hofeller, who redrew North Carolina’s lines, talked openly about that strategy, saying that “redistricting is like an election in reverse.”
 He advised other Republican strategists to cover their tracks by avoiding email but, when he died in 2018, his liberal daughter found evidence on his hard drive that, for him, the point of gerrymandering in North Carolina and potentially requiring a citizenship question on the census was to suppress minority voting (NYT) — evidence that could come into play the next time the higher court revisits the topic (lower courts already shot down partisan gerrymandering in North Carolina in 2019).
 In 2020, the 53 Republicans serving in the Senate received 24 million fewer votes than their 47 Democratic counterparts.
 Today, about two-thirds of the most egregiously gerrymandered states are controlled by Republicans (e.g. Texas and Pennsylvania), but they aren’t alone.
 In Democrat-controlled Ilinois, their 4th Congressional District as of 2017 barely met the requirement that districts must be contiguous (below).

 Texas, one of the 38 yellow states above, is a notorious example.
 Democrats once drew up the lines to favor themselves and, since the Reagan Revolution of the 1980s, Republicans have done likewise.
-Texas Attorney General Ken Paxton (R) insists that, in compliance with Gill v.
-Whitford (2018), gerrymandering in the Lone Star state is merely intended to discriminate against Democrats rather than minorities.
-But there’s a lot of overlap since minorities have tended to vote Democrat since 1964.
+Texas Attorney General Ken Paxton (R) argued that, in compliance with Gill v.
+Whitford (2018), gerrymandering in the Lone Star state was merely intended to discriminate against Democrats rather than minorities.
+But there is overlap since minorities have tended to vote Democrat since 1964.
 Austin, for instance, is the “bluest” (most liberal) city in Texas and one of the most liberal in the country — a “blueberry in a bowl of tomato soup” as comedian Jon Stewart called it (writer Lawrence Wright says conservative Texans see Austin as a “spore of the California fungus that is destroying America”).
 Under former Congressman Tom Delay (R), the GOP created the 25th District, aka the “Fajita Strip,” to condense Democratic voters into one district — writing that district off but limiting Democrats’ overall impact.

 When courts shot down the Fajita Strip, the GOP created a map whereby five of Austin’s six Congressional representatives were Republican.
 The two basic ways to Gerrymander are “packing and cracking” and the GOP has used both on Austin.
 To pack is to herd like-minded constituents into one district such as the Fajita Strip, to minimize their impact.
 A second way is to divide a city like Austin by cracking it into the tips of multiple wedges that fan out into large enough conservative districts that the end result is a liberal city like Austin represented by mostly conservative congressman (see Districts #10 & #17 below).

 When packed rather than cracked, Gerrymanders result in clear red and blue districts whose voters don’t elect centrist candidates.
-In the House of Representatives, that results in a diverse collection of staunch partisans who are elected for the very purpose of doing battle with the opposing party and not compromising.
+In the House of Representatives, that results in a diverse collection of staunch partisans who are elected for the very purpose of doing battle with the opposing party and not compromising, making it impossible for politicians to compromise on issues like immigration, guns, and police reform about which polls show overlap between left and right.
 Many conservative voters/constituents see compromise as a sign of weakness and force their candidates to pledge that they won’t, just as many Barack Obama supporters — and perhaps, subconsciously, even his opponents — saw the former president’s willingness to compromise as a weakness.
-Gerrymandering also increases the motivation to either cheat or rig the system in those few swing counties that aren’t red or blue.
 If voters themselves aren’t more divided than they were in the past, they’re at least better sorted.
 They choose their own sets of experts and facts from the media buffet table, vote for candidates from districts deliberately made as partisan as possible and, according to some studies (but not all) have increasingly come to self-segregate by moving to “red and blue” areas to be around like-minded people.
 Consequently, congressional districts with “swing voters” have shrunk steadily over the last thirty-five years.
 In Gerrymandered non-swing districts, one’s biggest threat is often someone more stridently conservative or liberal within his or her own party, not an opponent from the opposing party.
 This creates parties less open to compromise and debate “across the aisle,” as it’s often put.
 The current chair of the Democratic National Committee, Tom Perez, for instance, has ruled that the right-to-choose (an abortion) isn’t open to negotiation among Democrats; pro-life Democrats, in other words, aren’t welcome to debate the issue at platform meetings or compromise with Republicans if elected.
 In Texas, only District #23 above, stretching from the western suburbs of San Antonio all the way to El Paso, was up for grabs before 2018 (more are now).
 This mostly Hispanic district is currently led by ex-CIA, African-American Republican and outspoken Trump critic Will Hurd.
 Hurd was student body president at Texas A&M during the bonfire tragedy of 1999.